Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 Both federal and state laws require that New York develop a Project Priority Ranking System.
 The priority ranking system establishes a list of eligible projects to be funded in a manner consistent with the SDWA such that the most serious risks to public health are given the highest priority.
 The DOH has given the highest priority to acute public health risks, particularly those related to microbiological organisms.
 The next priority was given to situations that pose chronic and longer term risks to consumers, such as organic chemical contamination.
 The scoring criteria also consider issues that are related to infrastructure upgrading or replacement.
 The project ranking system also considers, as mandated by the SDWA, special allocations and restrictions on the use of DWSRF monies for disadvantaged and small systems.
 A detailed description of the Project Priority Ranking System and Scoring Criteria are included as Attachment I to this IUP.

 Projects must be included in the IUP to receive DWSRF financing.
 This IUP includes the following prioritized lists of eligible projects being considered for financing from the DWSRF:

-- The Project Readiness List for this IUP includes all projects for which an engineering report or plans and specifications are submitted to the DOH or for which construction was completed by August 10, 2007.
+- The Project Readiness List for this IUP includes all projects for which an engineering report or plans and specifications were submitted to the DOH or for which construction was completed by August 22, 2008.
 A project is deemed "ready" when all technical submittals have been received by the DOH.
 Projects that have submitted pre-application forms, but have neither submitted an engineering report, plans and specifications nor completed construction have been included on the Multi-Year List.

 Funds released by project by-passing will first be used for the Emergency Financing Program to finance imminent threats to public health.
 Funds released by project by-passing will then be used to finance cost increases incurred by projects on the IUP above the funding line.
 Any remaining funds available will be used to move the funding line to cover additional projects.